DiffSK/configobj/docs/validate.rst

          specify min and max sizes of the list.
 The list checks always return a list.

-:force_list: matches any list, but if a single value is passed in will
+:'force_list': is the same as 'list', but if anything but a list or tuple is passed in,
-             coerce it into a list containing that value.
-Useful for configobj if the user forgot the trailing comma to turn a single value into a list.
+             it will coerce it into a list containing that value.
+Useful to avoid confusion for users not accustomed to Python idioms and thus forget the trailing comma to turn a single value into a list.

 :'tuple': matches any list.
 This check returns a tuple rather than a list.